 Environmental Exposures - Specific Carcinogens - Traffic-Related Air Pollution

-1. Brauer, M., Reynolds, C., & Hystad, P. Traffic-related air pollution and health: a Canadian perspective on scientific evidence and potential exposure-mitigation strategies.
-2012.
+2. Brauer M, Reynolds C, Hystad P. Traffic-related air pollution and health: A Canadian perspective on scientific evidence and potential exposure-mitigation strategies (2012) (PDF)

 - Describes four categories of exposure-mitigation options for TRAP: Land-use planning and transportation management; reduction of vehicle emissions; modification of existing structures; and encouraging behavior change.
 Real-world implementation of policies and actions – within Canada and internationally – are examined.